 2. Omit routinely skipped questions from the overall results

-This should be done only if the question is pivotal to the results, or if your survey had a logic progression that was disrupted by the skipped question.
+This should be done only if the question is pivotal to the results, or if your survey had a logical progression that was disrupted by the skipped question.

 By doing this, you will help to keep your data clean and better ensure the accuracy of your analysis.

-We recently had a survey which started by asking patrons if they were a current customer.
+We recently had a survey which started by asking patrons if they were current customers.
 Survey participants who said “yes” were directed to one set of feedback questions.
 Those who said “no” were directed to another.
-Those that skipped the question however, were directed to both sets.
+Those that skipped the question, however, were directed to both sets.

 Anyone who skipped the first question had to be deleted, as they were supplying at least one response that was out of place.
 It was better to delete the data than risk having false results in the analysis.